wvandaal/PwrSlide/theme/README.md

 > **Note:** Notice that raw HTML must be properly escaped to ensure that it renders properly within the code block.
 Additionally, `prettyPrint()` parses all whitespace literally, so your code must begin at the leftmost column of your code to ensure proper indentation.
 As a final note, the user must also call `prettyPrint()` manually in order for the code to render in the highlighted format.
 This can be easily accomplished via an animation callback or immediately when the document loads.

 ### Custom Animations
 The `_animations.scss` file contains a number of additional animation keyframes from the Animate.css library.
 If you wish to add your own custom animations, you can define the corresponding keyframes here.
-Any animation defined here can be used by any instance of the PwrAnimated class or its descendents.
+Any animation defined here can be used by any instance of the PwrAnimated class or its descendants.

 > **Note:** Unlike Animate.css, the `_animations.scss` file does not include any corresponding classes to apply these animations to a given element.
 The animation names must be specified in the `exit` and `entrance` attributes of the PwrAnimated class.